 Information on When You Can Enroll

-If you already have Medicare coverage benefits, you can enroll or change your plan during an annual election period from October 15 through December 7.
+If you already have Medicare coverage benefits, you can enroll or change your plan during an Annual Election Period (called AEP) from October 15 through December 7.
 Any changes that you make will take effect on January 1.

 From January 1 to March 31, a one-time change is permitted for Medicare Advantage plan enrollees.
 You may do the following: